knobik/explorer-prompt/README.md

 ```

 ### Filtering
-You can filter on your data by pressing forward slash `/`
+You can filter on your data by pressing forward slash `/`.

+Filtering prompt can be disabled by using `->disableFiltering()` method.

 ### Advanced file explorer example:
 ```php